ConduitNetwork/docs/integration_guides/storage/dell_ecs.rst

 Storage Servers
 ^^^^^^^^^^^^^^^

 The first step in the Dell EMC ECS integration is to add a Dell EMC ECS Storage Server.
-Once added, Buckets, Files Shares and Storage Groups will be synced in and can be access and managed in |morpheus|.
+Once added, Buckets, Files Shares and Storage Groups will be synced in and can be access and managed in |conduit|.

 Adding Dell EMC ECS Storage Server ..................................